-Inmates incarcerated within the Federal Bureau of Prisons have access to a monitored telephone system which permits them to call approved contacts.
+Inmates incarcerated within the Federal Bureau of Prisons have access to a monitored telephone system that permits them to call approved contacts.
 Telephones are available in inmate housing units.
-Each month prisoners are permitted to place up to 300 minutes of telephone calls.
+Each month prisoners are allowed to place up to 300 minutes of telephone calls.

 Inmates are only permitted to call approved numbers.
-In order to gain approval, all a prisoner has to do is add the contact, along with telephone number, into their TRULINCS contact list.
-After approximately 15 minutes the new telephone number will be approved by the system and they can then call the number.
+To gain approval, all a prisoner has to do is add the contact, along with telephone number, into their TRULINCS contact list.
+After approximately 15 minutes, the new telephone number will be approved by the system, and they can then call the number.

-Local calls are $0.06 per minute, long-distance calls are $0.21 per minute, calls to Canada are $0.35 per minute, calls to Mexico are $0.55 per minute and international calls are $0.99 per minute.
+Local calls are $0.06 per minute, long-distance calls are $0.21 per minute, calls to Canada are $0.35 per minute, calls to Mexico are $0.55 per minute, and international calls are $0.99 per minute.
 Collect call connection fees range from $0.06 to $0.38 per minute for local calls and $0.56 per minute for long-distance collect calls.

 While some prisoners and their families use call forwarding services such as Google Voice to reduce costs, it is generally a bad idea because the Federal Bureau of Prisons views this as masking a phone number or otherwise forwarding a call to an unauthorized number.

 Prisoners receive 300 phone minutes on their Revalidation Date.
 This is a specific day of each month when the phone minutes and commissary spending limit reset.
 All unused minutes are voided and replaced by the new 300-minute allotment.

 Telephone privileges can be restricted, suspended, or terminated.
-Prisoners who engage in misconduct can be sanctioned to the loss of telephone for a specific duration of time.
+Prisoners who engage in misconduct can be sanctioned to loss of telephone for a specific duration of time.
 The amount of time depends on the severity of the offense and the resulting sanctions applied by the Unit Discipline Committee or Disciplinary Hearing Officer.
-If the prisoner engages in serious telephone abuse (e.g., criminal activity, threatening people, etc.), then phone access can be permanently restricted.
+If the prisoner engages in serious telephone abuse (e.g., criminal activity, threatening people, etc.), phone access can be permanently terminated.